-HOW TO BECOME A SUCCESSFUL TUTOR IN AUSTRALIA!
+HOW TO BECOME A SUCCESSFUL TUTOR IN AUSTRALIA – IN-PERSON OR ONLINE TUTORING OPTIONS

 Becoming a successful tutor isn’t all that difficult provided you’re willing to put in the work to see results for yourself and your students.
 Becoming a successful tutor requires two facets: the practical skill of teaching, and the marketing aspect of your occupation.

 Oftentimes, many tutors forget about the latter aspect above.
 Marketing seems all too daunting, so they’re left with no students even though they may be fantastic tutors themselves.
 In these circumstances, tutors may turn to agencies to provide them with a steady flow of students, which works well, however, if you wish to truly be a successful tutor, you must understand the marketing side of your profession.
 In this article today, I am going to focus on the marketing side, to ensure the most success possible.
-To help with the actual practical skill of becoming a tutor, you can sign up to LearnMate and we have some of the most comprehensive tutor training guides and videos on the market.
+To help with the actual practical skill of becoming a tutor, you can sign up to LearnMate and we have some of the most comprehensive tutor training guides and videos on the market, training tutors on how to become successful in-person and/or online tutors.
 Learn more here.

 However, before I delve into that, let me briefly talk about my background to setup some context and credibility for this article.
 You can read my full background here.
 After finishing at Scotch College in 2012, I decided to become a VCE English Language tutor as my brother’s friend needed help in the subject.
 I attained a study score of 45 in 2012, so I thought that naturally I would be suited to helping my brother’s friend with VCE English Language.
 After my first lesson, I was hooked.
 Shortly thereafter, I couldn’t keep up with demand and managed to amass a regular client base of 25 students per week.
 I got to the point where I was turning away students, and of course that didn’t sit right with me.
 That’s when LearnMate was born.
 Now, getting to 25 weekly students took quite a bit of work and creative power, and today I aim to relinquish some of that info below (all tips I mention are ones that I actively used and had success with).